 What to Serve with Roasted Radishes:

-These roasted radishes work well as a replacement for potatoes, and potatoes work well as a side for just about anything!
-I’ve included a few good suggestions below if you’re searching for the main dish to serve with these:
+Baked radishes work well as a low carb side to replace potatoes, so you can serve them with just about anything you’d serve with potatoes.
+Meat is always a good choice!
+I’ve included a few suggestions below if you’re searching for the main dish to serve with these:

 Yes you can!
 Check out my air fryer radishes recipe.
 It’s mostly the same ingredients, just cooked differently.